iassc badge and pmi badge

 Let us talk about Poka Yoke, a tool widely used in Lean and also now integrated into Lean and Six Sigma implementations.
-Poka Yoke, also known as mistake-proofing, was coined in the late 60s by Shigeo Shingo who helped design the process and worked as a quality control professional.
+Poka Yoke Lean tool, also known as mistake-proofing, was coined in the late 60s by Shigeo Shingo who helped design the process and worked as a quality control professional.
 Earlier it came out to be as Baka-Yoke, which means idiot in Japanese, and later for an inadvertent mistake was termed Poka-Yoke.
 Sometimes also referred to as idiot-proofing to indicate that a system should be designed such that even fools should not be able to commit a mistake, this topic is easy to understand but requires some guidance.

 Lean Six Sigma Green Belt Certification Overview of Poka-Yoke